k4nar/dotfiles/README.md

 [`fish`](https://fishshell.com/) is my main shell.
 I’ve used ZSH for years, so my conf is in this repo as well.

+### Neovim

+Neovim is configured using [LazyVim](https://www.lazyvim.org/) setup.
+It is installed automatically.

+It can also be used inside VSCode via [vscode-neovim](https://github.com/vscode-neovim/vscode-neovim).
+It then uses [lazy.nvim](https://github.com/folke/lazy.nvim) as the plugin manager, but not the preset from LazyVim.
+When launched in VSCode, the variable `vim.g.vscode` is set to `true`, this allow for differences in the conf.
+To launch neovim in standalone like if it was in VSCode: `nvim -u ~/.config/nvim/vscode.lua`.

 ### Direnv

 [Direnv](https://github.com/direnv/direnv) allows to easily set a specific env per directory.